WallarooLabs/wally/book/metrics/metrics-ui.md

 ![Computations for Pipeline on Worker Table](/book/metrics/images/computations-for-pipeline-on-worker-table.png)

-The only additional table present on this page is our `Computations for Pipeline on Worker` table, which in this case is titled `Computations for Celsius Conversion on Initializer`.
-This table lists all of the computations which contribute to our `Celsius Conversion` pipeline that is running on the `Initializer` worker.
-Since this application is running as a single worker, we'll see that all of our computations for `Celsius Conversion` are running on this worker.
+The only additional table present on this page is our `Computations for Pipeline on Worker` table, which in this case is titled `Computations for Alerts on Initializer`.
+This table lists all of the computations which contribute to our `Alerts` pipeline that is running on the `Initializer` worker.
+Since this application is running as a single worker, we'll see that all of our computations for `Alerts` are running on this worker.
 We'll see the common stats lines that we expect for our tables.
 Clicking on the title of each computation will take us to our `Computation by Worker` page.
 So let's click on `Add 32` and have a look.

 ### Computation by Worker Detailed Metrics

 ![Computation by Worker Detailed Metrics page](/book/metrics/images/computation-by-worker-detailed-metrics-page.png)

-Above we can see the `Computation by Worker` detailed metrics page for our `Add 32` computation running on our `Initializer` worker.
+Above we can see the `Computation by Worker` detailed metrics page for our `CheckTransaction` computation running on our `Initializer` worker.
 Like our `Pipeline by Worker Detailed Metrics` page, our title will link us up to the `Computation Detailed Metrics` page and the `Worker Detailed Metrics` page.
-In this case, `Add 32` and `Initializer` respectively.
+In this case, `CheckTransaction` and `Initializer` respectively.

 Since we've drilled down far as we can go for our metrics for a computation, there are no additional sections on this page.